tiboclan/Quizz/README.md

 # Quizz
-Quizz that was created as a course assigment 20 years ago by me at 16 years old
+Quizz that was created as a course assigment 20 years ago